Erin Daniels: Career

+Soon after leaving The L Word, Daniels appeared on a pilot for a TV show called Julie Reno, Bounty Hunter.
 Daniels has also appeared in the TV shows Action, Jericho, Dexter, Saving Grace, Big Shots, Justice, CSI, and Swingtown.

 She played the role of The Mother in Joshua Tree, 1951: A Portrait of James Dean.
+In a 2022 interview, Daniels stated that she is an acting coach, and that she is "pretty much a stay-at-home mom".

 Personal life

-Daniels married producer Chris Uettwiller in 2008 and had two children with him.
-The couple divorced in February 2019.
+Daniels has children, and describes herself as a single parent.